Pseudorapidity dependence of particle production and elliptic flow in asymmetric nuclear collisions of $p$$+$Al, $p$$+$Au, $d$$+$Au, and $^{3}$He$+$Au at $\sqrt{s_{_{NN}}}=200$ GeV

 Charged hadrons are reconstructed at midrapidity $|\eta| < 0.35$ with a combination of drift chambers and pad chambers~\cite{Adcox:2003zp}.
 Midrapidity tracks have their momentum reconstructed via their bend in a magnetic field and are efficiently measured for $p_{T} >$ 0.2~GeV/$c$.
 At backward $-3.0 < \eta < -1.0$ and forward $1.0 < \eta < 3.0$ rapidity, the forward-silicon-vertex detector (FVTX) measures the traversal of charged tracks in four detector layers as detailed in Ref.~\cite{Aidala:2013vna}.
 FVTX tracks are efficiently measured for $p_{T} >$ 0.3~GeV/$c$, but with no momentum information, because the silicon strips are oriented lengthwise along the magnetic field bend direction.

 For the $\dndeta$ results, the absolute acceptance and efficiency for track reconstruction can be determined with the PHENIX {\sc geant}-3 Monte Carlo simulation.
 However, in the last years of data taking, the PHENIX experiment had increasingly significant dead regions and run-to-run variations that became challenging to fully account for.
-Thus, for the 2016 \dau at \snn~=~200~GeV analysis published in Ref.~\cite{Aidala:2017pup}, the \dau $\dndeta$ as a function of pseudorapidity was ``bootstrapped'' to the precisely measured $\dndeta$ in 0\%--20\% central \dau collisions at \snn~=~200~GeV measured by the PHOBOS Collaboration~\cite{Back:2004mr}.
-We follow the same procedure for the $\dndeta$ in \pal, \pau, and \heau.
-In this case, because the \pal and \pau data were taken in the same period as \pp, and the \heau the same period as \auau, we assume constant detector performance and match the \pp and \auau measurements from the PHOBOS Collaboration~\cite{Alver:2010ck} for ``bootstrapping'' during each data taking period.
+Thus, we determine the acceptance and efficiency for a given running period in a control data set by taking the ratio $R(\eta)$ of published PHOBOS $\dndeta$ to the PHENIX raw $\dndeta$ as a function of pseudorapidity.
+The control PHOBOS data sets are \auau in 2014~\cite{Alver:2010ck}, \pp in 2015~\cite{Alver:2010ck}, and \dau in 2016~\cite{Back:2004mr} all at \snn~=~200~GeV.
+This ``bootstrapping'' procedure is described in detail in Ref.~\cite{Aidala:2017pup}.
 Sources of systematic uncertainty come from varying the track selection cuts, run-to-run variations, and considering high and low luminosity running periods with different double interaction contributions.
 We also find good agreement within uncertainties comparing results in the FVTX with an absolute acceptance and efficiency calculation and the ``bootstrapped'' results.